 As part of reasonably assuring whether the District's financial statements are free of material misstatement, we tested its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could directly and materially affect the determination of financial statement amounts.
-However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express an opinion.
-The results of our tests disclosed no instances of noncompliance or other matters we must report under Government Auditing Standards.
+However, providing an opinion on compliance with those provisions was not an objective of our audit and accordingly, we do not express an opinion.
+The results of our tests disclosed no instances of noncompliance or other matters that we must report under Government Auditing Standards.

-We did note certain noncompliance or other matters not requiring inclusion in this report that we reported to the District's management in a separate letter dated September 5, 2007.
+We also noted certain noncompliance or other matters not requiring inclusion in this report that we reported to the District's management in a separate letter dated August 21, 2009.

-We intend this report solely for the information and use of management and the Board of Trustees.
-We intend it for no one other than these specified parties.
+We intend this report solely for the information and use of the audit committee, management, and the Board of Trustees.
+It is not intended for anyone other than these specified parties.